tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 ![final](./images/final.png)

-So there we have it, our final chatroom inspired somewhat by Youtube built using TalkJS API.
+So there we have it, our final live comments chatroom inspired by Youtube and built using the TalkJS API.

-You can further customise it to achieve your desired look, including adding [unread message counters](https://talkjs.com/resources/how-to-add-a-real-time-unread-conversation-counter-to-a-talkjs-chat/), changing fonts and more, all while using the Theme Editor and the TalkJS API.
+You can further customise it to achieve your desired look, including adding [unread message counters](https://talkjs.com/resources/how-to-add-a-real-time-unread-conversation-counter-to-a-talkjs-chat/), changing fonts and more, or even make it look like [WhatsApp](https://talkjs.com/resources/how-to-build-a-chat-app-that-looks-like-whatsapp-with-the-talkjs-chat-api/) or [Discord](https://talkjs.com/resources/how-to-create-a-chat-similar-to-discord-with-talkjs/) all while using the Theme Editor and the TalkJS API.
 TalkJS is extremely flexible and allows you to build many different kinds of layouts in a short time.